QetriX/QetriX-PHP/README.md

   * [module].php
 * **vars**
   * **logs**
-* .htaccess
 * qetrix.php

-In this configuration, the whole framework has less, than 100 kB (~2000 lines of code).
+In this configuration, the whole framework has ~80 kB (~2000 lines of code).
+All classes are regular, there's no "lite" version.
+QetriX is designed to be highly extensible, so even such integral parts, like components, are optional.

+Made with ❤️ in Prague, CZ 🇨🇿